Contact Image (A Ball in Edo)

 ink on paper

 Contact Image (A Ball in Edo) reproduces a phrase from Pierre Loti’s "A Ball in Edo," an essay in which he reflects on a party he attended in 1886 at the Rokumeikan dance hall.
-As part of a larger effort to present Japan as a new, modern nation, the event catered to the tastes of foreign dignitaries, but Loti characterizes the women hosts’ manners and dress as failing imitations of European culture.
-This work steals, copies, and recontextualizes Loti’s ideas through a scanner’s flatbed and Cleave’s racialized and gendered body.
+The event catered to the tastes of foreign dignitaries, but Loti characterizes the women hosts’ manners and dress as failing imitations of European culture.
+Contact Image steals, copies, and recontextualizes Loti’s ideas through a scanner’s flatbed and Cleave’s racialized and gendered body.

 This work also addresses Roland Barthes' punctum — the idea that objects that are unintentionally captured in a photo can reach out to prick us or touch us in unexpected ways.
 Taking from this idea of a prick or a touch, Cleave uses their fingers to trace Loti's words on a scanner bed.
 Scanners are machines that make images based on touch, and they cannot accurately capture objects further than a few millimeters from the sensor, so they offer a way to regain agency over Loti's representation of Japanese women.
 The work takes its title from the image-making technology in a scanner—the contact image sensor.